 The Welsh language is still used throughout much of Wales, and many are passionate to keep this part of the culture alive.
 You’ll mostly come across it through signage.
-Amongst the many weird and wonderful uses of the Welsh language is their affinity for unpronounceable place names.
+Amongst the many wonderful uses of the Welsh language is their affinity for interesting and sometimes long place names.
 One of the most infamous is Llanfairpwllgwyngyllgogerychwyrndrobwllllantysiliogogogoch, in which the sign stretches along the entire platform of the railway station (it’s the longest place name in the UK).
 When I was a child it discovered it in the Guinness book of records and really caught my imagination.
 I spent ages learning how to say, as best I could, but I’m sure the Welsh would find my version quite laughable.
 There’s also Glyndyfrdwy which is one of the longest place names without any vowels, as the English language would see it anyway.

 Wales also has a number of signature foods and drinks.
 Lamb is common across the country and one of the best ways to taste it is in the national soup/stew known as cawl.
 Wales also produces a lot of cheese and you’ll find cheese factories across the country – a good dish for trying out the local cheese is Welsh rarebit, which consists of melting cheese onto toasted bread.
 The Welsh also love their desserts and a popular sweet dish is Bara Brith.
 This fruit loaf is commonly served with afternoon tea and can be tasted in cafes across the country.